deirdreobyrne/CalendarAndDST/README.md

 We use a set of 12 numbers to configure our DST rules.
 These are

-- *dstOffset* - The number of minutes daylight savings time adds to the clock (usually 60)
+- *dstOffset* - The number of minutes daylight saving time adds to the clock (usually 60)
 - *timezone* - The time zone, in minutes, when DST is not in effect - positive east of Greenwich
 - *startDowNumber* - The index of the day-of-week in the month when DST starts - 0 for first, 1 for second, 2 for third, 3 for fourth and 4 for last
 - *startDow* - The day-of-week for the DST start calculation - 0 for Sunday, 6 for Saturday